Applied Information Sciences

 Research in the pathogenesis of multifactorial diseases

-This laboratory is now working on the following main projects: unraveling the pathogenesis of IBD, the pathogenesis of diabetic nephropathy, the pathogenesis of atherosclerosis, and the pathogenesis of psychiatric disorders.
+This laboratory is now working on the following main projects: unraveling the pathogenesis of atherosclerosis, the pathogenesis of kidney disease, the pathogenesis of congenital heart disease , the pathogenesis of chronic liver disease and the pathogenesis of psychiatric disorder.